 Select the type of encryption from the dropdown list.

-Formatta Encryption - 128+bit strength encryption built into Formatta Designer, Filler and Server.
+Formatta Encryption - 128+bit strength encryption built into Formatta Designer and Filler.

 Digital Certificates - 128bit strength encryption using a digital certificate.
 You must already have a digital certificate in order to lock a form with this method.